 A significant percentage of the global workforce is still operating from their home office and keeping themselves semi-quarantined.
 Since April 2020, eCommerce has grown in most parts of Western Europe and North America, and there is a significant amount of demand volatility in the market.
-In current circumstances, it’s challenging for manufacturers to have a strong handle on their inbound and outbound order management, and control the order lead time for their marketplace, retail, and end consumers due to persistent disruption in the downstream supply from Tier-1 suppliers, and consistent challenges with owned and 3PL carriers.
+In current circumstances, it’s challenging for manufacturers to have a strong handle on their inbound and outbound order management, and have a short lead time for their marketplace, retail, and end consumers due to persistent disruption in the downstream supply from Tier-1 suppliers, and consistent challenges with owned and 3PL carriers.

-Currently, we are working with multiple clients in the CPG, FMCG and Technology verticals to optimize Order Lead Time for their Make to Stock (MTS), Make to Order (MTO) and Configure to Order CTO) products.
+Currently, we are working with multiple clients in the CPG, FMCG and Technology verticals, delivering Order Lead Time Optimization for their Make to Stock (MTS), Make to Order (MTO) and Configure to Order CTO) products.
 The objective is to control the Fill Rate, Safety Stock Levels, Service Levels and CSAT across different product categories and customer segments for their Retail and D2C customers.
-Below mentioned are some of the strategies we have deployed in the last four months for one of our large technology customers, which helped them meet their desired service levels for their Retail and D2C customers:
+Below mentioned are some of the strategies we have deployed in the last four months for one of our large technology customers, which helped them reduce lead time, and meet their desired service levels for their Retail and D2C customers:

 CTO products usually have a lot of variability in their order lead times, which is generally caused by inaccuracies in the demand forecast, lower than optimal safety stock levels, challenges with Tier-1 suppliers, and longer distance between the Plants and Distribution Centers.
 Considering the consistent challenges with Inbound and Outbound Logistics, and shortage of supplies from Tier-1 suppliers, the client decided to maintain 15% – 20% higher Safety Stock Levels for the critical components (Processors, Flash Based Memory, SDDs, and VGA Cards) that go into CTO products.
 To determine the optimal safety stock levels considering the current demand volatility, we leveraged the Safety Stock Simulation in the Course5 Discovery Model Factory.
 This strategy led to an increase in the inventory carrying cost but avoided the service level and lost customer issues in this volatile time.

-Due to consistent challenges with the Motor-Truck and Air-Cargo capacity, and the rising transportation cost for last-mile delivery, the client invested in the leased regional warehouses closer to the cities with higher demand so that the order lead time could be controlled and the desired service levels and CSAT targets are met.
+Due to consistent challenges with the Motor-Truck and Air-Cargo capacity, and the rising transportation cost for last-mile delivery, the client invested in the leased regional warehouses closer to the cities with higher demand so that lead time reduction can be ensured and the desired service levels and CSAT targets are met.
 To identify the additional capacity, we worked closely with the Demand & Supply Planning lead and the head of Logistics and Customer Service to optimize the current network design, and identify new warehouse locations in the high demand cities.

 According to experts, the global trade recovery has started in Q3’2020, and it’s happening faster than the expectations.
 Global trade recovery is faster than the 2008 financial crisis and shipping volumes are already back at levels that took more than a year to reach following the collapse of Lehman Brothers, hinting at a V-shaped recovery, Germany’s Kiel institution’s President Gabriel Felbermayr said1.